decacis/godot_oculus_platform/docs/functions/achievements.md

 Requests progress information of achievements by their name.
 The `achievement_names` argument must contain `String`s only.

-**Returs:** A `GDOculusPlatformPromise` that will contain  an `Array` of `Dictionaries` with information about progress of the requested achievements if fulfilled.
+**Returns:** A `GDOculusPlatformPromise` that will contain  an `Array` of `Dictionaries` with information about progress of the requested achievements if fulfilled.
 The promise will error if the request couldn't be completed.

 Example response:
 ``` json linenums="1"